 To reduce runtime, this “Quick start” guide uses a fast semiempirical model, “GFN2-xTB”, to generate training data, rather than the “default” method used to train mainline OpenFF force fields.

 BespokeFit aims to provide an automated pipeline to augment a molecular mechanics force field with highly specific force field parameters trained to accurately capture the important features and phenomenology of an input set of molecules.
 It produces bespoke torsion parameters that have been trained to capture as closely as possible the torsion profiles of the rotatable bonds in the target molecule, which collectively have a large impact on conformational preferences.

 The recommended way to install

 dependencies, and a good starting environment is:

-conda create -n bespokefit -y -c conda-forge mamba python=3.9 conda activate bespokefit mamba install -y -c conda-forge openff-bespokefit xtb-python ambertools
+mamba create -n bespokefit -y -c conda-forge mamba python=3.9 mamba activate bespokefit mamba install -y -c conda-forge openff-bespokefit xtb-python ambertools

 although several other methods are available.